 Aren’t they beautiful?
 I chose to decorate them with holiday-themed nonpareils, but I bet they’d look and taste great with chocolate drizzled over the top.
 Go crazy!
 It’s the holiday season!

 Depending on your taste, you can adjust the amount of cream cheese in the recipe.
 A full 8 ounces gets you a super moist and gooey truffle, which I was a HUGE fan of.
 For a more crumbly and cake-y texture, try going down to 6, maybe 4 ounces.

 This was my first go at making cake truffles and it definitely won’t be my last.
 I love how easy they are to make and eat – once you pop, you just don’t stop!

 They were big hit with my friends and coworkers, so I encourage you to give these a shot!
-If you do, feel free to drop a comment to let me know how it went.
+If you do, feel free to drop a comment/rate the recipe to let me know how it went.
 Happy baking!

 Easy Gingerbread Truffles